Stop!! Hibari-kun!: Manga

 Stop!!
 Hibari-kun! was serialized in the manga magazine Weekly Shōnen Jump from the October 19, 1981, issue to the November 28, 1983, issue.
 The individual chapters were collected and published in four tankōbon volumes by Shueisha from November 1982 to January 1984.
 Inspired by Katsuhiro Otomo, Eguchi fought against the established design format for the volumes that at the time was "set in stone" for series serialized in Weekly Shōnen Jump.
 Futabasha later published it in three volumes in July 1991, and again in two volumes in February 1995.
 Shueisha republished it in four volumes from May to June 2001.
 Home-sha published it in two volumes in January 2004.
 In an interview in 2007, Eguchi expressed a desire to continue some of his older series, but stated that a continuation of Stop!!
 Hibari-kun! would be difficult.

 Starting in 2009, Eguchi began working with Shogakukan on releasing a Stop!!
 Hibari-kun!
 Complete Edition omnibus collection, which features various revisions to the originally published chapters in addition to newly drawn cover art.
 Not wanting to end the Complete Edition with an abrupt conclusion like he had done before, Eguchi found the storyboard for the final chapter and used it as a basis to newly draw the last five pages he had omitted 27 years earlier.
 Shogakukan published the Complete Edition in three volumes from July 2009 to February 2010; Shogakukan later republished the series in another three volumes from May to July 2012.
 In 2010, Eguchi did not rule out the possibility of someday drawing a continuation of the series, but he said it probably would not be a story under the title Stop!!
 Hibari-kun!.

+The series was formerly digitally available in English by NTT Solmare since 2010.
+In August 2024, Peow2 announced that it had licensed the series and the first volume is set to be released in Q4 2025.